supriyasaha/couponduniatest/README.md

 The refresh button on the top is used to track the current location and recompute the distance and display the Listview.

-I used the pciasso library for image loading an and management
+I used the pciasso library for image loading and management